 As soon as Peter takes His eyes off of Jesus and focuses on the wind and the waves, he begins to fall.
 But even when Peter falls, Jesus immediately reaches out his hand to take hold of him so that he doesn’t sink.

-When the most powerful Being in the universe and the One who knitted together my very soul, tells me that He’s got me, that He’s with me and that He will not let me down…how else can I respond?
+When the most powerful Being in the universe and the One who knitted together my very soul, tells me that He’s with me and that He will not let me down…how else can I respond?
 When this God is the One who CONTROLS the wind and the waves…how could I ever fear?
-When He tells me to believe in Him and to obey Him because He wants to make me more like His Son and He wants to bring restoration to this earth using me as His hands and feet…how could I say no?
+When He tells me to believe in Him and to obey Him because He wants to make me more beautiful and glorious to reflect His Son, and He wants to bring restoration to this earth using me as His hands and feet…how could I say no?
 How can anything else be more important?
 How can I question anything that He says or asks of me?
 How can I ever think that I know what’s best when I can only see what’s directly in front of me, while HE was there at the beginning of time and is already there at the end of time?
 He sees the wind and the waves.
 He sees my fears, my worries, my desires, my doubts, my hurts and my frustrations.
 He’s not ignoring them, invalidating them or brushing them off.
 He knows very well that it’s hard to be human.
 But He says, “If you would just keep your eyes on Me, if you would just trust Me…all I need is your faith, and You’ll be blown away by what I can do in, through, and for you.”

 “Aslan is a lion- the Lion, the great Lion.”
 “Ooh” said Susan.
 “I’d thought he was a man.
 Is he-quite safe?
 I shall feel rather nervous about meeting a lion”…”Safe?” said Mr Beaver …”Who said anything about safe?
 ‘Course he isn’t safe.
 But he’s good.
 He’s the King, I tell you.” -C.S.
 Lewis, The Lion, The Witch and the Wardrobe